nfrostdev/nfrost.dev-hugo/content/groceries-list-app.md

     - Vue.js

 details:
-    - I wanted a simple app just for managing grocery lists without a bunch of ads or needing to sign in.
+    - I made a simple app just for managing grocery lists without a bunch of ads or needing to sign in.
     - Something simple, that just worked when I went there and did what I needed it to do; and this is the concept I came up with.

 contributions: